mcandre/rez/README.md

 ## Default task

-By convention, your task definition should default to running a specific task of your choice, when no arguments are supplied.
-Similar to configurations for the `npm` task runer.
+By convention, a task definition should feature a default task, which executes when no arguments are supplied.
+Similar to configuration for the `npm` task runer.

-This can be a task to `build` your application, or `test` your application, for example.
-Whichever custom task you find to be useful for your project.
+For example, this can be a task to `build` or `test` your application.
+Whichever custom task you find to be most relevant for your project.

 ```c++
 int main(int argc, const char **argv) {
     const auto args = std::vector<std::string_view>{ argv + 1, argv + argc };

     const auto default_task = std::function<int()>(run);

     if (args.empty()) {